iwanders/micro_hap/README.md

 - An accessory is comprised of Services, the `accessory_information`, `protocol` and `pairing` services are required.
 - A service has attributes (in the BLE transport moddeled as characteristics).
 - HomeKit's pairing, session and permission management has nothing to do with BLE's equivalents.
-- On the BLE level, all characteristics are read/write without a secure session.
+- On the BLE level, all characteristics are read/write without a secure BLE session.
 - Attributes are interacted with through a BLE write AND read, together they form a request.
 - For example, toggling the lightbulb performs a BLE write on the `On` attribute of the `Lightbulb` Service, the response of this request is verified with a BLE Read on the same characteristic.
 - The HAP protocol is merely transported over the BLE write/reads.